Global minimizers of the two-phase Bernoulli problem with the $p$-Laplace operator: Quadratic improvement of flatness

 Let $\tilde{v}_k$ be the $\epsilon$-linearization of $v_k$ around the function $V_{a^{+},M_k,\textbf{e}_n}$; then, it converges uniformly to $w$ on $B_{\frac{1}{2}}$.
 Since $\tilde{u}_k$ converges uniformly to $u^*$, and $w$ touches $u^*$ strictly from below at $x_0$, we conclude that for a sequence of constants $c_k \to 0$, and points $x_k \to x_0$, the function

 touches $u_k$ from below at $x_k$.
-Thus, Lemma \ref{Ext33} gives that $w_k$ is a strict subsolution to our free boundary problem provided that we first choose $\delta_k$ small enough, so as to guarantee that \eqref{Ext34} holds.
+Thus, Lemma \ref{Ext33} gives that $w_k$ is a strict subsolution of our free boundary problem provided that we first choose $\delta_k$ small enough to ensure that \eqref{Ext34} holds.
 We reach a contradiction as we let $k \to \infty$; thus $u^*$ is a solution to the linearized problem \eqref{Ext42}.

 {\bf Step 3.
 Contradiction.} Since $\tilde{u}_k$ converges uniformly to $u^*$, and $u^*$ enjoys the quadratic estimate of \cite[Theorem 3.2]{MR3218810} or \cite[Lemma 4.12]{fotouhi-bayrami2023}, we have